 For example, it may take less than one day for mature stock to become familiar with the Advantage Feeders system, while it may take up to 10 days for weaned calves or lambs to learn.
+Refer to BFD?

 TRANSITIONING TO SAFELY FEEDING GRAIN & AVOIDING ACIDOSIS